DivusDev/Portfolio/documentation/App.md

 Other applications rendered are only stored locally and not checked in.
 They will have to be built and placed inside ***server/builds/****

 When building and importing new applications pay special attention to the naming conventions in server folder

+All react apps must have proxy fields with the server ip and homepage fields with their links to their served pages in the package.json

 ###### API